WobbbleFoot/WobbbleFoot/README.md

 - 👋 Hi, I’m @WobbbleFoot
-- 👀 I’m interested in Game Development, Machine Learning
+- 👀 Nijika
-- 🌱 I’m currently learning Python
+- 🌱 Nijika
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Nijika
-- 📫 How to reach me ...
+- 📫 Nijika
-- 😄 Pronouns: ...
+- 😄 Nijika
-- ⚡ Fun fact: ...
+- ⚡ Nijika

 <!---
 WobbbleFoot/WobbbleFoot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.